ldxgoblin/picotron-raycasting-engine/README.md

 **Purpose**: Transform raycast data into 3D visuals with fog, LOD, and per-pixel depth.

 The renderer minimizes overdraw and state churn via hysteresis-driven fog, span-based wall writes to a per-pixel z-buffer, stride rendering for floors/ceilings, and solid-color impostors for distant geometry using cached average texture colors.

+#### Batched Draw Submission

+- Floors: Per-scanline tline3d calls are batched into a single submission using an f64 userdata buffer.
+Per-cell floor runs (when enabled) are also batched into one submit per scanline.
+- Walls: Per-column wall draws in the “expensive path” are pushed into one batched tline3d submit per ray span.
+- Sprites: Per-column sprite draws are batched into a single submit per sprite when visible columns are present.
+— What: Collapse many draw calls into a single batched call per scanline/span/object.
+— Why: Dramatically reduces Lua call overhead while preserving visuals.

+#### Allocation-Free Floor Runs

+- Per-cell floor run segmentation uses preallocated userdata("i16") buffers for x0/x1/floor_id and merged runs to avoid per-frame table allocation and GC churn.
+— What: Run detection without Lua table churn.
+— Why: Stabilizes frame time independent of scene density.

 #### Unified Fog Manager